Mojopriest88/UPnPVolumeBridge/README.md

-# UPnPVolumeBridge
-A plugin for Lyrion Music Server that syncs Lyrion player volume with an external UPnP/DLNA renderer.

 Lyrion UPnP Volume Bridge

 A plugin for Lyrion Music Server (formerly Logitech Media Server) that synchronizes player volume and mute states with external UPnP/DLNA rendering devices.